Akadine/new-cg-brutaltester/README.md

     +----------+----------+----------+

 How to read it: Player 1 won 7.00% of the time against Player 2.
 Player 2 won 52.70% of the time against Player 1.
 The total is not 100% because you have some draws.

+Unfortunately, this does not work for GO executables.
+I have minimized this down to my process class and a GO HelloWorld for testing, just cannot read from GO.
+Every other language seems to work...
+Hopefully someone from the comunity can fix it.

 ## How to build from sources